Key Clinical Questions

 Patients should be questioned about epidemiology that places them at risk for specific pathogens.
 These include recent events (sick contacts, animal exposure, travel, consumption of undercooked meat or unpasteurized dairy products), as well as remote residence in countries where tuberculosis is endemic, or regions of the United States and the world where histoplasmosis, blastomycosis, or coccidioidomycosis are endemic.

 Dozens of medications, used in a wide variety of medical conditions, may impair immunologic function; an abbreviated list is shown in Table 204-1.
 Some agents, such as corticosteroids and alemtuzumab, undermine several layers of host defenses.
 Others have a more targeted effect, such as tacrolimus and cyclosporine, which prevent normal T lymphocyte responses to immunologic stimuli.
 Understanding the impact of medications on immunity helps to predict which infections the host may develop.
 In particular, with the availability of novel immunosuppressive targeted or biologic agents such as ibrutinib, tocilizumab, eculizumab, and others, particular attention should be paid to the mechanism of the immunosuppressive agent in order to understand the potential effect on host immunity.
-For example, the infectious complication that has been most often linked to the C5 complement inhibitor eculizumab is meningococcal infection, similar to what is ...
+For example, the infectious complication that has been most often linked to the C5 complement inhibitor eculizumab is meningococcal infection, similar ...